 In 1998, a new Mountain Dew logo was born.
 It was to some extent a continuation of the logo of recent decades.
 Curves were removed for well-defined lines.
 A green shadow surrounded the logo and another font with slight serifs was chosen.
 We are far from the 70s.
 Then, in 2005, this logo was redesigned.
 They accentuated the serifs around the logo with a yellow color this time.
 Remember, this was a time when the tribal tattoos were fashionable.
 They played with the letters to create an effect of a fisheye type.
 This version is still used today in some countries.

 How many times have we written that one of the most important trends of the moment was minimalism?
 During redesigns, several companies have opted for simpler versions of their logo.
 This was the case with Mountain Dew.
 In 2009, the logo was simplified.
 The fisheye effect was removed, as well as the lines around the logo.
 Mountain was replaced by MTN, an abbreviation.
+It is, therefore, common to see the brand be named Mtn Dew.
 Green, red, white and lime green were then used.
 Then, in 2017, the outline was changed to black.
 Black has the particularity of bringing out other colors.

-It is also important to note that the Mountain Dew logo was changed during various advertising campaigns.
-There were several versions with different colors.
+It is also important to note that the Mountain Dew logo was changed during various advertising campaigns to promote new flavors.
+There were several versions with different color palettes.
 For example, Mountain Dew Code Red used black, white, and red.
 While the Mountain Dew Voltage was in blue, red, and white.

 The Mountain Dew logo can certainly be an inspiration when creating your brand image.
 First, let's talk about colors.
 Mountain Dew boldly chose complementary colors, green and red.
 Complementary colors, since there is a great contrast, have the particularity of easily attracting attention.
 As PepsiCo wanted to reach a younger clientele, it was a good idea to stand out.

 Then, we should mention that Mountain Dew was able to adapt to the need.
-The company was not afraid to create different versions of its logo for various commercial reasons, and regardless of the change, we still recognized it.
+The company was not afraid to create different versions of its logo and beverage for various commercial reasons, and regardless of the change, we still recognized it.
 Therefore, feel free to have different versions of your logo.
 This will allow you to meet different needs.
 This may be relevant to you if you are launching a new product or service.
+Do not forget to use it on packaging, such as bottles, when it is relevant.

 In conclusion, Mountain Dew has been able to both adapt and stand out.
 When it was purchased by PepsiCo, the company was able to find a target clientele, creating its logo accordingly.
 This is certainly something to keep in mind when creating your logo.
 To learn more about advertising campaigns, we invite you to discover Coca-Cola's Share a Coke campaign.